mlanza/ai-literacy/301/01-reifying-process.md

 ## 🧳 SOP: Plan an International Trip

-Each step below describes a phase of planning and follows it with a bullet list of **artifacts**.
-Artifacts are marked with two icons:
+Each step below describes a phase of planning and follows it with its **artifacts** marked by these icons:

 * ➡️ = input to this step<br>
 * ⬅️ = output from this step<br>